 If vegetation is encroaching onto the pavement please report this to the council.

-Environmental Health may be able to take action if an overgrown garden is providing harbourage for pests such as rats or mice, and this may involve vegetation clearance.
+Environmental Health may be able to take action if an overgrown garden is providing harbourage for pests such as rats or mice, or if it is having a detrimental effect on the quality of life of those in the locality.
+This may involve vegetation clearance.
 Please note that foxes are not considered a pest.
 Residents are asked to make sure that their gardens do not provide potential harbourage for pests.

 Garden waste can be recycled by taking them to the council’s amenity site on Kimpton Way or by using the council’s garden waste collection service.